If you think you may have thyroid dysfunction, knowing the hypothyroidism symptoms puts you one step closer to proper diagnosis and treatment.

 7. Slow heart rate: As with other symptoms listed here, a slowed metabolism due to hypothyroidism leads to a slower heart rate as well.

-8. Unexplained weight gain and difficulty losing weight: If you inexplicably put on weight suddenly or over a period of time that you cannot shed, even with considerable effort, get your thyroid checked.
+8. Weight gain that is unexplained and difficulty losing weight: If you inexplicably put on weight suddenly or over a period of time that you cannot shed, even with considerable effort, get your thyroid checked.
 A significantly slowed metabolism is one of the major consequences of hypothyroidism.
-The big difference here is that the weight gain caused by other factors other than hypothyroidism can be shed with proven routines in weight loss (weight gain from pregnancy, for example.).
+The big difference here is that the weight gain caused by factors other than hypothyroidism can be shed with proven routines in weight loss (weight gain from pregnancy, for example).

 9. Changes in menstrual cycle: Due to low TH levels in hypothyroidism menstrual cycles can be worse with heavier and more frequent bleeding and more painful cramping.